Flor91/playground/projects/big-data/exercises/globant/sqoop/crimes.md

 Given a real dataset that contains data about Crimes in Chicago from 2001 till now (already stored in MySQL), import into HDFS only the crimes of 2005.
 - MySQL Table: training.crimes

-sqoop import --connect jdbc:mysql://localhost:3306/training --username root --password root --query "select * from crimes where year < 2005 order by name" --split-by state --hive-import --target-dir test --hive-table sorteddata
+sqoop import --connect jdbc:mysql://localhost:3306/training --username root --password root --query "select * from crimes where year < 2005 order by name" --table crimes

 # 1B.
 Export a dataset from HDFS into MySQL
 Export the data that you have stored in HDFS in the previous exercise into a new table in MySQL.
-Hint 1: Check the output that Sqoop writes to command line, there�s always useful data there.
-Hint 2: To improve the performance, vary the number of mappers by applying different values to --num-mappers <n>.

 ---------------------